Kevin Calvert 1960 - 2020 - Obituary

-LAWRENCEBURG – Kevin Mark Calvert, 59, husband of 37 years to Becky Morris Calvert, passed away Friday, July 17, 2020 at the U.K. Chandler Hospital in Lexington.
-Born August 4, 1960 in Nelson County, KY, Kevin was the son of the late Carl Bayne Calvert and Ann Wallingford Calvert.
+Kevin Mark Calvert, 59, husband of 37 years to Becky Morris Calvert, passed away Friday, July 17, 2020, at the U.K. Chandler Hospital in Lexington.
+Born Aug.
+4, 1960, in Nelson County, Kevin was the son of the late Carl Bayne Calvert and Ann Wallingford Calvert.

-Along with his parents, Kevin was preceded in death by three sisters, Patricia Jeffiers, Nyla Dean, and Ruth Burgin.

 Memorials in memory of Kevin Calvert are suggested to the KLEMF (KY Law Enforcement Memorial Foundation), Funderburk Building, 4449 Kit Carson Dr., Richmond, KY 40475-3102.